DomoApps/domo-vector-cli/README.md

 ### Fileset Management

-- Create new filesets
+- Create new FileSets
-- Upload files or entire directories to filesets
+- Upload files or entire directories to FileSets
-- Download files from filesets
+- Download files from FileSets
-- Get fileset metadata and list files
+- Get FileSet metadata and list files
-- Search filesets by name or metadata
+- Search FileSets by name or metadata
 - Fetch file text content directly (without saving to disk)

-- Comprehensive tests with async support
+---

+## Prerequisites

+### System Requirements

+- **Python 3.8 or higher** - Check with `python --version` or `python3 --version`
+- **pip** - Python package installer (usually comes with Python)
+- **Git** - For cloning the repository

+### Domo Requirements

+- **Domo Instance Access** - You need access to a Domo instance (e.g., `your-company.domo.com`)
+- **Developer Token** - A Domo Developer API token with appropriate permissions
+  - Log into your Domo instance
+  - Go to Admin > Authentication > Access Tokens
+  - Create a new Developer Token and make sure you save it somewhere safe for reference

 ---